aoneahsan/capacitor-biometric-auth/docs/advanced-usage/integration-examples.md

       // 2.
 Authenticate with biometric to store token const result = await BiometricAuth.authenticate({
-        reason: 'Link biometric to your account'
+        reason: 'Link biometric to your account',
       });

       if (result.isAuthenticated) {